Types of Degrees Health Aide Majors Are Getting

-In 2018-2019, 33 schools offered a health aide program of some type.
+In the 2019-2020 academic year, 26 schools offered some type of health aide program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|